kamarianakis/glGA-SDK-public/README.md

   - vscode/
     - #*contains vsCode workspace, macPorts list of third party libraries and python virtual environment list of conda and pip packages and modules*
   - doc/
+    - #*contains literate programming notebooks with documentation that include code in a Rosetta Stone approach where possible*
     - pyCG/
       - GI/
         - rayTracingInAweekend